 Since my first visit to the western fur trade country in 2004 I have been fortunate to make similar trips in 2010 and 2012.
 Fur trade related pictures from those adventures can be found in our gallery in the menu to your left.

 My AMM bossloper requirements from 2010 & 2011

 ∙ 1 Must have a full set of hand-cut and -sewn clothing and handmade accoutrements.
 These must be researched for authenticity of the 1800-40 period and be of a type which would have been seen on men in, or moving to, the Rocky Mountains.
 Rifles, saddles, traps, blankets, and other accoutrements that would normally have required the work of a specialized craftsman need not be handmade, but must be as authentic as can be purchased today.

 My dress and gear are subjects to constant change as new information and knowledge is acquired.
 I have studied artwork such as that by Alfred Jacob Miller, fur trade ledgers, journals, museums, contemporary research and other documentation from the Rocky Mountain Fur trade.
 Choice of materials, construction methods and patterns are based on that research.
 I have hand stitched all of my clothing using waxed linen thread or genuine sinew, and most of my gear if not made by me has been chosen with the period in mind.
-Presented here is my dress and gear used during the warm part of 2013.
+Presented here is my dress and gear used during the spring of 2011 (has been updated and changed since).
 The sources used are only mentioned in general terms.
 For specifics please contact me.